Sara Kehaulani Goo

 About Sara Kehaulani Goo

-Sara Kehaulani Goo is a journalist and senior news executive who has led several news organizations including Axios, NPR and The Washington Post.
-She is the former editor-in-chief at Axios, where she launched the company’s editorial expansion into national and local newsletters, podcasts and live journalism.
+Sara Kehaulani Goo is a journalist and senior news executive who has led several national news organizations including Axios, NPR and The Washington Post.
+She is now serving as President of the Creator Network at The Washington Post, a new business focused on supporting and launching new independent social media and newsletter content creators.
+She formerly served as editor-in-chief at Axios, where she launched the company’s editorial expansion into national and local newsletters, podcasts and live journalism.
 Before Axios, she led online audience growth as a managing editor at NPR, overseeing the newsroom's digital news operation.
-Goo also served as news director at The Washington Post, where she also served as a business editor and reporter.
+Goo started her career as a reporter for The Washington Post and The Wall Street Journal.

 Follow Sara on Instagram for updates